opossum-labs/opossum/doc/book/src/tutorial/installation.md

 To build OPOSSUM, you must have the **Rust** programming language installed.
 If you have not installed Rust yet, please follow the instructions on the [official Rust installation page](https://www.rust-lang.org/tools/install).

+> If you build OPOSSUM on Linux it might be necessary to install some necessary tools first.
+On Debian based systems this can be achieved
+> in the following way with the following command `sudo apt install build-essential cmake libfontconfig1-dev`.

 ### Get the Code

 Clone the repository to get the latest (potentially unstable) version, or download a stable source archive from the releases page.